Tristan-Miotto/chaos-game/README.md

 ### 4 –  A *fern_animation.ipynb* Jupyter Notebook 🌿▶️

-This Notebook creates and locally saves an animation of the Barnsley fern, in an MP4 format.
+This Notebook creates and locally saves an animation of the Barnsley fern, in MP4 format.

 ## 📌 Note